Albert Uderzo: Family

 Uderzo married Ada Milani in 1953 and had one daughter Sylvie Uderzo (b.
 1956).

 After Uderzo fired Sylvie and her husband in 2007 as managers of his estate and agreed to sell his share of Éditions Albert René to Hachette Livre, Sylvie accused him in a column in Le Monde, that with this sale to a corporation it was "as if the gates of the Gaulish village had been thrown open to the Roman Empire".
 Uderzo had previously stated in interviews that Asterix would end with his death; however, the terms of the sale to Hachette allowed the company to continue producing Asterix titles indefinitely with or without Uderzo's participation.
 Uderzo in 2013 sued his daughter and son-in-law for "psychological violence".
 Sylvie responded with a lawsuit claiming persons unnamed had abused her father's "frailty".
 Her case was thrown out of court in 2014 and the two reached an amicable settlement.

 Upon Uderzo's retirement in 2011, Asterix was taken over by Jean-Yves Ferri (script) and Didier Conrad (art).

 Sylvie owned 40% of Éditions Albert René before selling her parts to Hachette.
 The publishing group now owns 100%, after the remaining 60%, previously owned by Uderzo and by Goscinny's daughter, were also sold to Hachette Livre.

 Uderzo's brother, Marcel, was also a cartoonist.
 Marcel Uderzo worked with his brother Albert for the drawing and coloring of about twelve Asterix albums.

 Death

-On 24 March 2020, Uderzo died in his sleep at his home in Neuilly-sur-Seine, after suffering a heart attack.
-His son-in-law Bernard de Choisy said the heart attack was not linked to COVID-19, and that Uderzo had felt very tired for several weeks prior to his death.
+On 24 March 2020, Uderzo died in his sleep at his home in Neuilly-sur-Seine, after suffering a heart attack, at the age of 92.